-Once this is done trims and flashing will be installed and depending on whether the OSB board is T and G or not a strap will need to be secured over every other board joint.
+Once this is done GRP edge trims and flashing will be installed.
+Depending on whether the OSB board is T and G or not a strap will need to be secured over every other board joint.

 Another fact to consider whilst calculating the cost of a fibreglass roof is whether the roof has any insulation.
 If your roof doesn’t have any insulation the roofs build up changes.
 It will need to have a 9mm sub-deck followed by a VCL (vapour control check layer), depending on the specification the roof will need counter battens to aid air flow and then a 120mm insulation rigid.
 The overall cost for a roof build-up is between £45- £60 per square metre.